a9977321/Phantom-Domain-2019/README.md

 Ability_Curse: Select a player and name his flag.
 If flag condition matches the target player will receive buffs/debuffs based on the alliance.
 Good player becomes an available target of all mod helper units & piperunner for 5 days.
 Neutral player received 0.5* tokens from the lab for the next 10 days(unable to stack).
 Evil player receives 1 token.The ability can be activated every 5 days.  (active)(revealed)

-Ability_token_info: You received a token info at the beginning of day6 and every 5 days afterward. (rule)
+Ability_token_info: You received a token info at the beginning of day6 and every 5 days afterward. (rule) token info will be shown on following format:...

 Ability_Mr_Anonymous: You can send anonymous messages for free(rule).